zancas/OTF-Magic-Folder-proposal/narrative.rst

 resources if they want to attack a larger user base.

-With this solution it is no longer the case that a single successful attack (i.e., remote compromise of a server) gains power over *all* of the users of a potentially large system such as Dropbox.
+With this solution it is no longer the case that a single successful attack (i.e., remote compromise of a server) grants power over *all* of the users of a potentially large system such as Dropbox.

 *How to defeat this effort?*